-Let’s try to keep those travel expenses contained with these great things you can do for free in Heraklion!
+Let’s try to keep those travel expenses contained with these great free things you can do in Heraklion, Crete!

 Heraklion on a Budget: Free Things to Do in Heraklion, Crete